 |

 1982, Ottawa, Ontario.
-Adelaide attend Havergal College in Toronto before
+Adelaide attended Havergal College in Toronto before

 entering the University of Toronto where she earned a degree in economics.

-to lecture in economics and political science at the University of Toronto.
+to lecture in economics and political science at the University of Toronto U

-During World War ll she joined the Royal Canadian Navy and became the 1st
+During World War ll she joined the Royal Canadian Navy and became the first

 woman to wear Captains stripes.
-She was appointed Director of Nursing
+She was appointed the

 inducted into the Order of the British Empire for her services during the